In Short

 - does not guarantee that your content is going to be secure; and

-- isn’t responsible for any financial loss that you might suffer as a result of their actions.
+- is not responsible for any financial loss that you might suffer as a result of their actions.

 Running Giveaways Legally

-You should be mindful about potential legal issues when running competitions or giveaways on Instagram.
-While they are very popular, you may need to do a bit more homework before you launch a promotion.
+You should be mindful of potential legal issues when running competitions or giveaways on Instagram.
+Although they are very popular, you may need to conduct a bit more research before launching a promotion.
 This is because you are legally responsible for enforcing the competition rules that may apply in your business’ industry.

-If you are unsure about what rules will apply to your business’ giveaway or competition, make sure to check Instagram’s terms of use and do some research online.
+If you are unsure about which rules will apply to your business’ giveaway or competition, be sure to check Instagram’s terms of use and conduct some online research.

 There are certain restrictions on how you can promote your Instagram profile and business.
 Some of these restrictions include: